 - Shopping in French boutiques

 - Experiencing French nightlife

 - Visiting Montreal on the weekends

-What I got out of studying abroad
+What I got out of studying away from home

 Studying French in Quebec taught me how to connect with strangers, make friends outside of my home town, and manage my time when I had plenty of distractions.
 I had complete freedom outside of my in-class hours, which meant that it was up to me to spend the appropriate amount of time on homework.
 There was no one else to manage my activities or give me a curfew.
 With great freedom comes great responsibility!